Interface Advanced¶

 b'\xff\xd8\xff\xe0\x00\x10JFIF\x00\x01\x01\x00\x00\x01\x00\x01\x00\x00\xff\xe2\x02(ICC_PROFILE\x00\x01\x01\x00\x00\x02\x18\x00\x00\x00\x00\x02\x10\x00\x00mntrRGB XYZ \x00\x00...

-Alternatively, if you don't need to process it further, you can choose to save the screenshot directly to a local file.
+Or if you do not need to process further, you can choose to save the screenshot directly to a local file.

 >>> element.screenshot(quality=60).save("image.png")

-In some cases, you may need to determine if the current page has finished loading.
-Usually, you can determine if the page has loaded by checking if a relevant element is displayed.
-The following example will wait for the "同意" (Agree) element to appear, with a maximum wait time of 10 seconds.
+In some cases, you may need to determine whether the current page has finished loading.
+Usually, you can judge whether the page has loaded completely by checking whether the relevant element has appeared.
+The following example waits for the "Agree" element to appear, with a maximum wait time of 10 seconds.

 Hint